seddonym/seddonym.github.io/_posts/2019-04-15-why-dependency-inversion.md

 ---
 layout: post
-title: What is dependency inversion and why does it matter?
+title: What is Dependency Inversion and Why Does it Matter?
 description: >
     Dependency inversion is a powerful tactic for improving the modularity of software.
 Without it, systems will naturally become tangled and difficult to understand.